Top 23 Digital Transformation Trends to Leverage in 2025 and 2026

 Physical AI moves artificial intelligence out of software systems and into the physical world, powering robots, autonomous machinery, and smart equipment across industrial, logistics, and healthcare environments.

-Physical AI applications driving digital transformation in 2026:
+Key applications of Physical AI driving digital transformation in 2026:

 • Industrial robotics: AI-coordinated robot fleets handle manufacturing, assembly, and quality control with precision and speed that human teams cannot match at scale